Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Properness implies existence

 The approximation scheme is important in the proof of Yau-Tian-Donaldson conjecture on Fano manifold \cite{MR3264766}.
-The approximation of the twisted cscK cone metric was given in \cite{arXiv:1709.09616}.
-We apply \cite{arXiv:1801.00656} to give an improvement of the approximation.
+An approximation of the twisted cscK cone metric was given in \cite{MR4020314}.
+In this section, we will apply \cite{arXiv:1801.00656} to improve such approximation.